Price of information in games of chance: a statistical physics approach: Introduction

 Information assets can be categorized into digital and data assets, which share similar pricing challenges but differ in their consumption.
 Digital assets like e-books, movies, and software are designed for specific purposes, whereas data asset consumption use cases may be known only to the buyer.
 Data assets exhibit less frequent versioning because they can be aggregated in various ways based on the specific use case and data analytics needs.
 Additionally, data retains value even when segmented, while disaggregating digital goods often renders them worthless.
 In essence, data can be viewed as a ``raw'' commodity in contrast to the more refined nature of digital goods \cite{Pei19}.

-The intriguing features of digital and data goods and their pricing problem have attracted the attention of several communities, from economists \cite{admati86,deep17,li13,bergemann15,bergemann18,slikker03,ichihashi21,andreas22,gradwohl23} and marketing experts \cite{Azcoitia21} to computer scientists \cite{babaioff12,Agarwaletal19,GhorbaniZou19} and game theorists \cite{myerson84,viswanathan05,khouzani18,agarwal19,roger20}, leading to a research field dubbed \emph{infonomics}, still in its infancy \cite{laney17}.
-Many companies and startups have been founded in the past few years to provide data valuation services \cite{Fleckenstein23,Coyle22,kannan18}: in the absence of an established theoretical framework, though -- or even common goals and shared best practices -- they seem to rely mostly on ``rules of thumb'' or proprietary models, which are claimed to work only in the very specific settings they were developed \emph{ad hoc} for.

-We ask here the question of whether the theoretical issues faced by companies and private individuals wishing to market or trade a digital product could be meaningfully tackled using tools from complexity science.
-The task is of course made harder by the current lack of workable settings and models, which should be (i) rich and realistic enough to be meaningful, (ii) sufficiently general -- so that the results do not crucially depend on their fine details, and at the same time (iii) analytically tractable.
+The problem of data pricing comes in a huge variety of potential settings, with several contributing factors and competing interests to take into account in any particular situation.
+In this work, we focus on a specific class of problems, known as ``games of chance'', i.e. games where different agents -- holding on to different levels of information -- compete for a pot of money by betting on the outcome of a stochastic process.

-We propose here a simple and flexible framework to determine analytically the \emph{fair price of information} in the context of ``games of chance'', i.e. when different agents compete for a pot of money by betting on the outcome of a stochastic process.
-For simplicity, we focus on a simple game where $N$ players pay a fee $\phi$ to place a bet on the outcome of a biased coin and share the entry fees pot if their bet is successful.
-One of the players (the \emph{data holder}) is special, though: they hold a long sequence of past outcomes of the game, which they can decide to either use exclusively -- to improve their estimate of the actual coin bias and therefore of their own winning chances -- or to partially share with another player (the prospective \emph{buyer}) in exchange for a monetary compensation.
+In this context, we propose a general and flexible framework grounded in statistical physics to determine analytically the \emph{fair price of information}.
+For simplicity, we further analyze in detail a simple game where $N$ players pay a fee $\phi$ to place a bet on the binary outcome $\{+1,-1\}$ of an underlying stochastic process and share the entry fees pot if their bet is successful.
+One of the players (the \emph{data holder}) is special, though: they hold a long sequence of past outcomes of the game, which they can decide to either use exclusively -- to improve their forecast on future outcomes of the game and therefore of their own winning chances -- or to partially share with another player (the prospective \emph{buyer}) in exchange for a monetary compensation.